OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-16.md

 ## 2 Samuel 16:17

 But Absalom said to Hushai,
-“Is this your loyalty to your friend?
+“Is this how you show loyalty to your friend?
 Why did you not go with your friend?”

 ## 2 Samuel 16:18